 New York's Marriage Equality Act famously made marriage for same-sex couples legal here in the Empire State starting in 2011.
 But tying the knot can still be a complicated process, regardless of gender.
-The good news: New York State has more opportunities than ever to make it easy to say yes to your LGBTQ wedding - including LGBTQ-friendly wedding venues, planners, ceremony officiants, photographers and honeymoon destinations.
+The good news: New York State has more opportunities than ever to make it easy to say yes to your LGBTQ wedding—including LGBTQ-friendly wedding venues and honeymoon destinations.

 Beyond just thinking about the celebration, if you're looking to be a legally wed couple, you'll need to secure a New York marriage certificate.
-The NYS Department of Health is the agency responsible, and they have specific information on New York's Marriage Equality Act, and more general information on getting married in New York.
+The NYS Department of Health has specific information on New York's Marriage Equality Act, and more general information on getting married in New York.

 Ceremony and Reception Venues

 Garden weddings don't get prettier than vows exchanged beneath a majestic 250-year-old chestnut tree surrounded by flower gardens.
-This Victorian fantasy at Dibbles Inn in Vernon is a top pick in New York's Central Region.
+This Victorian fantasy at Dibbles Inn in Vernon is a top pick in Central New York.

 Urban views are not limited to New York City.
 In Albany, Taste has a high-rise penthouse with an outdoor terrace and indoor room with sweeping views of the Hudson River.

-A winery makes for a scenic and festive wedding location, whether on Long Island or in the Hudson Valley or Finger Lakes regions, to name just a few locales.
+A winery makes for a scenic and festive wedding location, whether on Long Island or in the Hudson Valley or the Finger Lakes.
 Atwater Estate Vineyards on the southeast side of Seneca Lake will host your wedding ceremony just steps from the tasting room, while over 200 surrounding Finger Lakes wineries provide more distractions.

-Or maybe modest isn't your thing.
+Or maybe modesty isn't your thing.
 How about getting married in a castle?
 You can take your storybook vows at Highlands Castle in Bolton Landing.
-Also, the luxurious and historic Belhurst in Geneva in the Finger Lakes was rated of the "Top 10 Romantic Inns and Resorts."
+Also, the luxurious and historic Belhurst in Geneva in the Finger Lakes was rated among the "Top 10 Romantic Inns and Resorts."
 Other luxurious Finger Lake settings can be found by visiting innsofaurora.com.

 Most every corner of New York State has great LGBTQ honeymoon spots, but Purple Roofs has been finding and sharing the best of them since 1999.
 More than 4,800 gay-friendly B&Bs, hotels and vacation rentals are listed here, as well as travel agents and tour operators.